Learn how to make candy apples with us. It’s not hard. It’s actually crazy-easy. Promise!

 While the sugar mixture is coming to temperature, line a baking sheet with parchment paper and spray it with baking spray.
 This is so your hot candy doesn’t stick while it’s hardening.

-Wash and dry your apples.
+Step #4: Wash and dry your apples

-Get your sticks ready.
 I’m using some twigs here.
 Here are some other ideas for sticks.
 You can also get specialized sticks that are just for candy apples online here.

 Stick the sticks down into the tops of the apples.
 You want to get a good ways in.
 If your sticks are long, go all the way but not through the other end.
 If they’re shorter, getting halfway into the apple is good enough.
+If any juice comes out of the apple from piercing it with the stick, dry it off with a paper towel.

-Apple on a stick!
+Here’s an apple on a stick!

 Mix together 1/4 cup demerara sugar and 1 teaspoon pumpkin spice (you can leave out the pumpkin spice if you want.
 What’s crucial is the sugar).